canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ensures that the block device will be mounted on the replica in case of a primary node failure.

-[Pacemaker fencing] (stonith) configuration is environment specific and thus outside the scope of this guide.
-Using fencing is highly recommended if it is possible to reduce the risk of cluster split-brain situations.
+[Pacemaker fencing] (Shoot The Other Node In The Head - STONITH) configuration is environment specific and thus outside the scope of this guide.
+Using fencing is highly recommended, if it is possible, to reduce the risk of cluster split-brain situations.

 ```
 HAONE_ADDR=<firstNodeAddress>